joannadiong/Scand_J_Pain_expPain_2019/README.txt

 CODE FILES
 ----------
-All code was writen in R by Joanna Diong [v3.4.4].
+All code was written in R by Joanna Diong [v3.4.4].

 Additional R packages:
 reshape2